Bani Na'im

-Bani Na'im (بني نعيم) is a Palestinian town in the southern West Bank located 8 km east of Hebron in the Hebron Governorate of the State of Palestine.
+Bani Na'im (بني نعيم) is a town in the southern West Bank located 8 km east of Hebron in the Hebron Governorate of Palestine.
 It is situated at a higher elevation than most localities in the area, with an altitude of 951 m.
 The town is best known as the burial place of Lot, a fact already mentioned around 400 CE, when it was known as 'Caphar Barucha'.
 Following the Muslim conquest, its name was eventually Arabicized as Kafr al-Burayk.
 The tomb of Lot was turned into a mosque during Islamic rule and remained so under Crusader rule.
 Later, the Arab tribe of Bani Nu'aym settled there, giving the town its current name, Bani Na'im, first used by Muslim scholar Abd al-Ghani al-Nabulsi in 1690.

 During the late 1930s, the population took part in the Arab Revolt against the British Mandate.
 Following the 1948 Arab–Israeli War, the town came under Jordanian rule.
 Since the 1967 Six-Day War, Bani Na'im has been occupied by Israel; since 1995, it has been governed by the Palestinian National Authority (PNA).
-In 2007 it had a population of 24,500.
+In 2017 the town had a population of 24,628.

 History

+Byzantine period and association with Lot

-Biblical scholar Edward Robinson identified the site with Caphar Barucha, meaning 'Village of Benediction' in Hebrew, mentioned by Saint Jerome (fl. around 400 CE) in connection with Abraham and Lot.
-Jerome wrote that Saint Paula, departing from Hebron, stopped at the height of Caphar Barucha and looked upon the surrounding region, remembering Lot and his sin.
+Biblical scholar Edward Robinson identified the site with the Latin placename Caphar Barucha (כּפר בּרָכָה) mentioned by Jerome (fl. around 400) in connection with Abraham and Lot.
+Jerome wrote that Paula of Rome, departing from Hebron, stopped at the height of Caphar Barucha and looked upon the surrounding region, remembering Lot and his sin.
 According to Jerome, Abraham observed the destruction of Sodom and Gomorrah from that location.
 The name Caphar Barucha sometimes appears in literature in the form Caparbaricha.

+Euthymius the Great established a monastery at Caparbaricha in 422; it is likely the ruins at Ein el-Skhaniya.

+Several Byzantine period stones that had been reused in later structures have been found in the village.
+One is embedded in the mosque's surrounding wall and bears a broken cross.
+The mosque has possibly replaced an earlier church.